How To Choose a Pest Control Company

 Reviews and Recommendations

-You can check a company's reputation using the Better Business Bureau (BBB) and social media or local review sites.
-You can also check with Ohio's licensing board to see the status of a company's license.
+Resources you can use to check a company's reputation include the Better Business Bureau (BBB), local review sites, and social media.
+You can also check the status of a company's license via the Ohio licensing board.

 Cost of Services and Guarantees